GREG WARREN MP – LABOR SHADOW MINISTER FOR LOCAL GOVERNMENT

 Mr Barr added: “There are more pressing matters for our community to focus on in the short-term.”

-“We all need to be extra vigilant and make some tough decisions in order to protect our local communities.”
+“We all need to be extra vigilant and make some tough decisions in order to protect our local community in Singleton.”